 Multiply the benefits of baby massage by choosing the right oil.
-Select the most nutrient-rich option for a healthy baby massage and avoid clogged pores and other skin irritations by eliminating chemicals in your skincare products.
+Select the most nutrient-rich oil for a healthy baby massage, and avoid clogged pores and other skin irritations by eliminating chemicals in your skincare products.

 Long before babies are able to speak or see distinctly, they interact with the world around them through touch and smell.
-The healing and soothing power of your touch is so profound it can reduce your baby’s level of stress hormones and improve his immunity, digestion and circulation.
+The healing and soothing power of your touch is so profound it can reduce your baby’s level of stress hormones and improve their immunity, digestion and circulation.

 Baby massage also supports parent-child bonding, so you naturally grow closer with each session of loving touch.
 Equally important, the right type of oil amplifies the health benefits of baby massage.

 Why Use Oil in Baby Massage?

 Research on hospitalized babies indicates better massage results with oil versus a dry massage.

 Oil is also more warming than lotion.
 A good massage oil makes it easy for your hands to move smoothly over your baby’s body, allowing you to make long, moderately firm, continuous strokes without causing friction or discomfort.
 Our BEB Organic Nourishing Oil made with naturally-derived ingredients moisturizes as it provides essential nutrients that soak into the skin to fortify your baby’s health.

-Just be aware that using too much oil on your baby may make your baby slippery!
-Be sure to remove oil from your own hands, and pick your baby up in a towel until all the oil has been absorbed into his skin.
+Just remember that using too much oil on your baby may make your baby slippery!
+Be sure to remove oil from your own hands, and pick your baby up in a towel until all the oil has been absorbed into their skin.

 Unscented Oil Is Best in Baby Massage

 Isn’t it amazing to know you have a personal scent that your baby begins to recognize shortly after birth?

 Early on, your scent signals safety, love, and connection to your baby.
-Babies have fuzzy vision at birth so the olfactory sense is a far more important channel for establishing his sense of security than sight.
+Babies have fuzzy vision at birth so the olfactory sense is a far more important channel for establishing their sense of security than sight.

-Using strong smelling oil or a product that contains fragrance or “parfum” will obstruct your baby’s natural process of recognition and deeper bonding through her sense of smell.
+Using strong smelling oil or a product that contains fragrance or “parfum” will obstruct your baby’s natural process of recognition and deeper bonding through their sense of smell.